Definition of Recessive, autosomal

 - Fanconi anemia, a progressive blood disorder with a high risk of leukemia

-- Gaucher disease (a common genetic disease of Jews
+- Gaucher disease (a common genetic disease of people of Jewish descent)

 - Mucopolysaccharidosis (MPS), a series of carbohydrate storage disorders